JonasToth/CppCoreGuidelinesTooling/tool_overview.md

 ### <a name="Ri-abstract"></a>I.25: Prefer abstract classes as interfaces to class hierarchies

-(Simple) Warn if a pointer to a class `C` is assigned to a pointer to a base of `C` and the base class contains data members.
+(Simple) Warn if a pointer/reference to a class `C` is assigned to a pointer/reference to a base of `C` and the base class contains data members.

 ### <a name="Ri-abi"></a>I.26: If you want a cross-compiler ABI, use a C-style subset